eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 Also by Corollary \ref{thirdblock}, $$S$$ can block $$D$$ with any other candidate.
 Say, $$C\triangleright_S D$$. **QED**.

 Therefore, we have made the connection to blocking and dictatorship.
 The particular specification of which candidates $$S$$ can block with which are mostly irrelevant.
-Being able to block once implies dictatorial power.

 The final results are as follows.